 Sure, plastic is convenient.
 It's a cheap material that does a great job preserving foods and packaging goods.
-But, all of our plastic usage is piling up.
-While we do make the effort to recycle, it is proving to be not enough; after all, only about 9% of our plastic waste ends up recycled.
+But, all of our plastic usages are piling up.
+While we do make an effort to recycle, it is proving to be not enough; after all, only about 9% of our plastic waste ends up recycled.

 So, it's time to get proactively smart about things.
 Instead of trying to make our plastic usage a "wash," there are measures we can take to eliminate (or at least reduce) the amount of plastic we use personally in our lifestyles.
 To do so, here are some fantastic plastic-free alternatives to everyday items that will have you walking on the greener side of things:

 We're so used to seeing plastic bottles that we've practically become blind to them.
 Chances are, you have at least one plastic bottle of shampoo, conditioner, or body wash in your shower right now.
 Without even really thinking about it, we toss them into our carts, because what's the alternative?

 There are actually many different plastic-free alternatives for self-care products lately.
 As more and more consumers and companies recognize our planet's plastic problem, an increasing amount of plastic-free solutions are available.
 Take Lush, for example; their shampoo is formed into bars, completely eliminating the need for plastic.
 Instead, users just lather up the bar in their hands as you would with regular soap.
 Once bubbly, simply shampoo as normal, sans plastic.

 There are many new plastic-free alternatives to all of our bathroom necessities